 Term; Exercise Price and Exercisability.
-The warrants to be issued in this offering represent the rights to purchase up to an aggregate of 3,168,990 shares of our common stock.
-Each warrant will have an exercise price of \$1.85 per share, will be exercisable six months after issuance and will expire five years from the date of issuance.
-The number of warrant shares that may be acquired by any holder upon any exercise of the warrant will be limited to the extent necessary to insure that, following such exercise (or other issuance), the total number of shares of common stock then beneficially owned by such holder and its affiliates and any other persons whose beneficial ownership of common stock would be aggregated with the holder's for purposes of Section 13(d) of the Securities Exchange Act of 1934, as amended, does not exceed 4.99% of the total number of issued and outstanding shares of common stock (including for such purpose the shares of common stock issuable upon such exercise), or beneficial ownership limitation.
-The holder may elect to change this beneficial ownership limitation from 4.99% to 9.99% of the total number of issued and outstanding shares of common stock (including for such purpose the shares of common stock issuable upon providing us with not less than 61 days' prior written notice.
+The warrants to be issued in this offering represent the rights to purchase up to an aggregate of 2,645,503 shares of our common stock.
+Each warrant will have an exercise price of \$[] per share, will be exercisable six months after issuance and will expire three years from the date of issuance.
+The number of warrant shares that may be acquired by any holder upon any exercise of the warrant will be limited to the extent necessary to insure that, following such exercise, the total number of shares of common stock then beneficially owned by such holder and its affiliates and any other persons whose beneficial ownership of common stock would be aggregated with the holder's for purposes of Section 13(d) of the Securities Exchange Act of 1934, as amended, does not exceed 4.9% of the then issued and outstanding shares of common stock (including for such purpose the shares of common stock issuable upon such exercise), which is referred to as the "beneficial ownership limitation."
+However, in the event of the announcement of a Change in Control Transaction (as defined in the certificate of designations), the holder will have the right to (A) at any time and from time to time immediately reduce the beneficial ownership limitation and (B) (subject to waiver) at any time and from time to time, increase the beneficial ownership limitation immediately.